mrocklin/cmsc15200/labs/lab1/index.md

 Notice how the contents of the "Variables" tab changes.
 Run through the function line by line and observe how the values of the variables change.
 This function is an excellent example of a simple for loop.

+We encourage you to run this program a few times with different inputs.
+Each time you should step into the pow function and watch the for loop work.
+It is important to understand exactly how loop structures behave.

 Breakpoints
 -----------